Irving Chernev

-Irving Chernev (January 29, 1900 – September 29, 1981) was a chess player and prolific Ukrainian-born American chess author.
+Irving Chernev (January 29, 1900 – September 29, 1981) was an American chess player and prolific chess author.
 He was born in Pryluky, Ukraine, then a part of the Russian Empire and emigrated to the United States in 1905.
 Chernev was a national master-strength player and was devoted to chess.
 He wrote that he "probably read more about chess, and played more games than any man in history."

 Chernev's deep love for the game is obvious to any reader of his books.
 Chess historian Edward Winter commented:

 Although Chess Notes items have shown that he sometimes cut corners, he was active at a time when writing and scholarship were not regarded as a natural pairing and when anecdotes and other chestnuts were particularly prevalent.
 Few were interested in sources.
 Above all, in the pre-digital age the work of writers in his field was far harder; they could not fill in gaps in their knowledge with press-of-a-button 'research'. …

 Chernev's output — clear, humorous and easy-going — gave the impression of effortlessness, but much industry lay behind it all. …

 Although his prose was often conversational, it was literate and carefully structured, bearing no resemblance to the ultra-casual 'I'm-just-one-of-the-lads' stuff increasingly seen in chess books and magazines since his time.
 We have also been struck by the scarcity of typographical errors in Chernev's writing throughout his life.